vruusmann/blog/_posts/2018-07-09-converting_sparkml_pipeline_pmml.md

 Apache Spark ML pays little attention to the data type of categorical features, because after string indexing, vector indexing, vector slicing and dicing, they all end up as `double` arrays anyway.
 In contrast, JPMML-SparkML carefully collects and maintains (meta-)information about each and every feature, with the aim of using it to generate more precise and nuanced PMML documents.
 For example, JPMML-SparkML (just like all other JPMML conversion libraries) eagerly takes note if the data type of a column is indicated as `boolean`, and generates simplified, binary logic PMML language constructs wherever possible.

 Pipeline mutation may involve inserting new transformers and models, or removing existing ones.
-For example, generating a "complete" PMML document, then removing all transformers and generating a "model-only" PMML document.
+For example, generating a "full pipeline" PMML document, then removing all transformers and generating a "model-only" PMML document.

 The secondary (ie. non-essential) state of the `PMMLBuilder` class includes conversion options and verification data.